sammanthp007/RTEMS-Documentation/Topics/project_priority_inversion/key_concepts.md

   -  **Signal**: The signal manager supports only asynchronous communication and is typically used for exception handling.

 # Locking Protocols
-RTEMS supports the four locking protocols
+RTEMS supports the four locking protocols.
+For this project, we are focusing on the Priority Inheritance Protocol (PIP).
+  - **Immediate Ceiling Priority Protocol (ICPP)**:
-  - Immediate Ceiling Priority Protocol (ICPP)
+  Each mutex using the Immediate Ceiling Priority Protocol (ICPP) has a ceiling priority.
+  The priority of the mutex owner is immediately raised to the ceiling priority of the mutex.
+  In case the thread owning the mutex releases the mutex, then the normal priority of the thread is restored.

+  This requires an overall knowledge of the application as a whole.
+  The need to identify the highest priority thread which will attempt to obtain a particular mutex can be a difficult task in a large, complicated system.
+  - **Priority Inheritance Protocol**: The priority of the mutex owner is raised to the highest priority of all threads that currently wait for ownership of this mutex

-  - Priority Inheritance Protocol
+  - **Multiprocessor Resource Sharing Protocol (MrsP)**:
-  - Multiprocessor Resource Sharing Protocol (MrsP)
+  The Multiprocessor Resource Sharing Protocol (MrsP) is a generalization of the priority ceiling protocol to clustered scheduling.
-  - O(m) Independence-Preserving Protocol (OMIP)
+  - **O(m) Independence-Preserving Protocol (OMIP)**: it is a generalization of the PIP to clustered scheduling which avoids the non-preemptive sections present with priority boosting.

+Since RTEMS 5.1, priority updates due to the locking protocols take place immediately and are propagated recursively.
+The mutex owner and wait for mutex relationships define a directed acyclic graph (DAG).
+The run-time of the mutex obtain, release and timeout operations depend on the complexity of this resource dependency graph.